Consult with Susquehanna University's admissions department for more information on applying.

 It is moderately difficult to get into Sesquehanna.

 In 2021, Sesquehanna accepted 88% of all applicants, about 4,127 of the 4,688 students who applied.

 Schools that are moderately difficult to get into, like Sesquehanna, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Transfer student admissions is moderately difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.
+Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.